Sarijen/ST7567-C-driver-for-RP2040/README.md

 ## Features
-- 1024 Bytes long framebuffer
+- Clearable and easily writable Framebuffer
-- Drawing shape functions for lines, rectangles and even individual pixels
+- Drawing shape functions for lines, rectangles, circles and even individual pixels
 - Drawing various fonts (To be done)
 - Displaying bitmap images (To be done)
-- Clearing the screen without touching the buffer

 ## Usage